ikelaiah/cli-fp/docs/beginners-guide.md

 3. We use a spinner to show activity
 4. We use colored output for better user experience

+**Note:** At this point, we've defined our command, but it won't work until we:
+1. Create an instance of it
+2. Add parameters (which we'll do in Step 4)
+3. Register it with the application

 ### Step 4: Adding Parameters

 Let's add the path parameter to our init command: